 Important: if you develop an itchy rash, or a swollen face or mouth, or have difficulty breathing, these may be signs that you are allergic to a penicillin antibiotic.
 Do not take any more flucloxacillin and speak with your doctor or go to your local accident and emergency department straightaway.

-If you experience any other symptoms which you think may be due to the medicine, speak with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to the medicine, speak with your doctor, pharmacist or health professional.

 How to store flucloxacillin